gStarhigh/pro5/Deployment_README.md

 14. Create a filed in the root of your directory called:
     - "Procfile"
         - Notice the capital P.
+    - Inside this file, add these 2 commands:
+        - "release: python manage.py makemigrations && python manage.py migrate"
+        - "web: gunicorn drf_api.wsgi"

+15. In settings.py Add corsheaders, above your installed apps in the installed apps list:
+    - "'corsheaders',"

+16. Add corsheaders middleware to the TOP of the MIDDLEWARE list:
+    - "'corsheaders.middleware.CorsMiddleware',"

 Compiling staticfiles.

-15. In the root directory terminal type this(if you don't already have a staticfiles folder in your root of your project):
+17. In the root directory terminal type this(if you don't already have a staticfiles folder in your root of your project):
     - "mkdir staticfiles"
     Then:
     - "python3 manage.py collectstatic"

-16. Navigate to the frontEnd in your terminal and type:
+18. Navigate to the frontEnd in your terminal and type:
     - npm run build && mv build ../staticfiles/.